About

 Public Charity Status:

 Sinjar Academy is a public charity registered in the United States under section 501(c)(3) of the Internal Revenue Code.
+Sinjar Academy is also registered in Kurdistan as a foreign NGO.

 Programs:

-1. English as a Second Language
+English as a Second Language

-2. Information Technology and Software Development
+Information Technology and Software Development

-3. Business Administration
+Business Administration

-4. Secondary School K-12 Supplementary Education
+Future Plans include creating Secondary School K-12 Supplementary Education.

 Strategy: